Cosmic-Citrus/contour-epicycles/readme.md

 # Repo:    contour-epicycles

-The purpose of this code is to make cool art using math.
+The purpose of this code is to use math to make art.

 ## Description

+Despite being incorrect, Aristotle's view of the geocentric universe, in which all celestial bodies with the exception of Earth - including the Sun, moon, and other planets - revolve around Earth; this view prevailed over human civilization for over a millenium.
+The geocentric model falls apart upon closer examination; one aspect that the ancient Greeks noticed was that some planets exhibited apparent retrograde motion - in which it appears from the perspective of the viewer that the observed planet is moving backwards in the nightsky.
+To account for apparent retrograde motion, the ancient Greeks refined their geocentric model by adding epicycles.
+The geocentric model can be made to match observations by adding a sufficient number of epicycles in the same way that any $y=f(x)$ path can be parameterized as a sum of sines (or cosines).

-Given the path to an image, one can view the contour outline of the image.
+Given the path to an image, this code leverages `scikit-image` to generate the contour outline of the image.
+In the `data` directory, there are images of characters from ancient Egyptian mythology, a few cartoon guitars, a guitar, and the symbol of the number pi ($\pi$).

 <img title="" src="data/genie.png" alt="example-original_genie_image" width="329" data-align="center">

 <img title="" src="output/example_01-contours/genie-Contour.png" alt="example-genie_contour" data-align="center">

+ADD DFT HERE

 One can also view the epicycles of multiple connected circles tracing along the discrete Fourier transform (DFT) of the contour.